The Case of the Speluncean Explorers: Facts

 The facts of the case are recounted in the first judicial opinion, which is given by Chief Justice Truepenny.

 Five cave explorers became trapped inside a cave following a landslide.
-They have limited food supplies and no sources of nutrition inside the cave.
+They have limited food supplies and no other sources of nutrition inside the cave.
 Above ground, substantial resources are spent to rescue them, with 10 workmen killed in subsequent landslides near the blocked entrance.
 Radio contact is eventually established with the cavers on the 20th day of the cave-in, and the cavers learn that at least ten days would be required in order to free them.
 They then consult with medical experts, who inform them that they are unlikely to survive to the rescue given the likelihood of starvation.

 One of the cavers, Roger Whetmore, then asks on the cavers' behalf if the cavers could survive ten days longer "if they consumed the flesh of one of their number".
 The medical experts reluctantly confirm this to be the case.
 Whetmore then asks if they should draw lots to select a person to be killed and eaten.
 No one outside the cave is willing to answer this question.
 Radio contact is subsequently lost.

 Once the cave-in is cleared, it is discovered that only four cavers have survived; Roger Whetmore had been killed and eaten by the others.
 The survivors state that Whetmore had first proposed cannibalism and choosing the victim through random chance, offering a pair of dice in his possession.

 Before the dice were cast, however, Whetmore declared his withdrawal from the arrangement, preferring to wait another week "before embracing an expedient so frightful and odious".
 The others refused to accept his change of mind, and cast the dice on his behalf.
 The survivors claim that Whetmore conceded that the dice were thrown fairly.
 He was subsequently killed and eaten.

 Following their rescue and recovery, the survivors are charged with the murder of Whetmore.
 The relevant statute provides that "Whoever shall willfully take the life of another shall be punished by death", offering no exceptions which would be relevant to the case.
 The jury seek a special verdict, so that they can make limited findings of fact without having to return a verdict on whether it constitutes murder.
 The cavers are ultimately convicted of murder.

 The mandatory sentence for murder in Newgarth is death by hanging.
 Both the trial judge and members of the jury petition the Chief Executive to commute the sentence of the surviving spelunkers from the death penalty to six months' imprisonment.
 The Chief Executive refuses to act while the Supreme Court of Newgarth considers the appeal.